Advice

 Is there Government Assistance for Retirees in Australia?

 Yes!
-In Australia, the government assistance available for retirees is in the form of the Age Pension.
+In Australia, the government assistance available for retirees is in the form of payments under the Age Pension.
 This program aims to support retirees whose financial resources might not be at the same standard as their working years.

 What is the Association of Superannuation Funds?